sholtomaud/phd/Literature Review/litrev.md

 If such a WBS procedure was undertaken by a business consultant it could typically culminate in a data dictionary as the deliverable product.
 In the case of CSG in Queensland, the deliverables were a data dictionary and database file format for transferring data to the regulator [@dnrm_storing_2015].^[These formed the backbone of the data capture element of the policy framework for establishing baselines.]
 However when considering the requirements for a risk governance system the tasks of integrating unstructured data with ARM and multiple data models of legacy vendor-systems, provides for a novel engineering concept that is more reactive by design, accommodating data unstructured by any particular legacy data model.

-Hence as Shin and Kim observe, the challenge now is how to migrate data from the legacy RDBMS systems to NoSQL systems but also adapting software applications to communicate properly with the new database model [@shin_utilization_2015].
+Hence as Shin and Kim [@shin_utilization_2015] observe, the challenge now is how to migrate data from the legacy RDBMS systems to NoSQL systems but also adapting software applications to communicate properly with the new database model.
 In some cases this will not be possible due to the age of the legacy systems, and in this context new typically web-based technologies can meet these requirements.
 In particular, NoSQL, Bigdata systems, like MongoDB, and data-driven scripting solutions such as fastn.js (a local software solution produced in Queensland).
 These technologies have sufficient flexibility so as to be able to accommodate further requirements for monitoring technical risk.

 To accommodate the requirement for migrating from a RDBMS data mode to a NoSQL system, Shin and Kim produced a NoSQLayer to perform all data migration [@shin_utilization_2015].
 Whilst this is appropriate for a 1..1 migration (1 data model to 1 NoSQL system), the migration becomes more complex when it is an n..1 migration.
 That is there are many database models to be migrated to one NoSQL system.
 This is the case with the regulatory environment in QLD regarding CSG data.
 As a result, translation and meta-translation layers are required for model-matching and translation-matching.
 In this thesis this is explored with the benefit of recently developments in server-side javaScript (Node.js).

 In reactive engineering, changes in data requirements will automatically propagate throughout the User Interface [@czaplicki_asynchronous_2013, @wikipedia_reactive_2015, @facebook_javascript_2015].
 When the the product has emergent data and UI requirements built into the design the traditional WBS isn't necessarily a good fit for the development method.
 This thesis addresses the same problem, however it is more complex given the additional requirement for a meta-translation between data models of the legacy systems.
-The prospect of these systems is that they are both flexible, but don't require the same level of resources that were required by the legacy systems in order to produce a system that meets user requirements.
+The prospect of these systems is that they are both flexible, but don't require the same level of resources that were required by the legacy systems in order to produce a risk governance system that meets user requirements.

 ### Industry experience^[The author has had the privilege to have work with one of the Queensland CSG companies where he acted as a technical database expert.
 From those experiences the following technical observations are made.]